Current view: Data table and detailed info

 - |

-Population justification: The global population size has not been quantified, but this species is described as 'fairly common' (Stotz et al. 1996).
+Population justification: The global population size has not been quantified, but the species is described as uncommon in Colombia and as scarce and local in Venezuela (del Hoyo et al. 2020, see also eBird 2023).

-Trend justification: The population is suspected to be in decline owing to habitat fragmentation, loss of suitable nesting sites, hunting and use in traditional medicine (del Hoyo et al. 2002).
+Trend justification: The population trend has not been quantified, but declines are suspected owing to habitat fragmentation and loss of suitable nesting sites (del Hoyo et al. 2002, 2020).

 Country/territory distribution